List of Case Closed characters: Kazuha Toyama

 Kazuha Toyama (遠山 和葉, Tōyama Kazuha), dubbed Kirsten Thomas by Funimation, is Harley Hartwell's childhood friend and a daughter of a commissioner who is positioned high in the Osaka police department.
 Harley and Kazuha's fathers are close friends.
 Her relationship with Harley closely mirrors Rachel Moore's with Jimmy Kudo; she is too shy to admit that they feel more than friendship for their respective partner.
 She and Harley share a pouch with a broken handcuff link; their good luck charm.
 She was, at first, jealous of Rachel because she mistakenly assumed that Rachel was in love with Harley and had a lot of coincidental similarities with him.
 Upon finding out about Rachel's and Jimmy's relationship and Rachel's kind personality, she later becomes close friends with Rachel.
 She is also a skilled 2nd-degree blackbelt in Aikido.

 Black Organization

-Conan with some of the known members of the Black Organization from the anime.
-Clockwise from top to bottom: Korn, Chianti, Renya Karasuma (in silhouette), Vermouth, Vodka, and Gin.

-The primary antagonists of the series is the crime syndicate called the Black Organization (黒の組織, Kuro no Soshiki).
+The primary antagonist of the series is the crime syndicate called the Black Organization (黒の組織, Kuro no Soshiki).
 The Organization has been known for its involvement in several felonies which range from blackmail to assassinations.
 Conan's main objective is to bring them down, knowing that he can not return to his life as Jimmy unless doing so, for the sake of protecting his family and friends.
 Aoyama said that all of the members of the organization with code names based on alcoholic beverages are the same rank.
 The Black Organization leader's identity had been a mystery for most of the series as he only communicates with his subordinates by text messages until he is revealed as Renya Karasuma, who already had a brief cameo appearance in volume 30 of the manga.